 Sean Devereux, a 28-year-old aid worker was shot in the back in Somalia on January 2, 1993.
-He came from an Irish Catholic family, attended the Salesian College in Farnborough, UK.
+He came from an Irish Catholic family and was a graduate of the Salesian College in Farnborough, UK.

 One of Sean’s teachers, Fr Brian Jerstice, first knew him as “a chirpy, irrepressible 11-year-old with an impish sense of humor”, who showed “qualities of ready friendship, firm leadership and organizing ability” as he passed through the school.
 His leadership qualities were evident enough for him to be appointed school captain.
-His first job after college was as a physical education teacher at the Salesian School in Chertsey, and from there he went on, at the age of 24, to teach in Africa at the St Francis Salesian School in the remote area of Tappita, Liberia.
+His first job after college was as a physical education teacher at the Salesian School in Chertsey, England; from there he chose toecome a missionary when at the age of 24, help left for Africa to teach at the St Francis Salesian School in the remote area of Tappita, Liberia.

-Here he came into contact once more with Father Jerstice, who recalls the “amazing relationship” he built up with the 900 lively children, as he organized sport and other activities.
-“He was clear-sighted and firm about their faults, but won everybody over with his cheerfulness and transparent dedication, seeming to belong to all”.
+Here Sean came into contact once more with Father Jerstice, who recalls the “amazing relationship” that he developed with the 900 lively children at the school, as he organized sport and other activities.
+“He was clear-sighted and firm about their faults, but won everybody over with his cheerfulness and transparent dedication, seeming to belong to all” recalls Father jerstice.

-In 1990 civil war came to Liberia, with its usual horrors of massacre, destruction and famine.
-Schools were closed and Devereux joined the United Nations relief work, displaying energy and courage in a highly dangerous situation.
-On one occasion he came into a frightening confrontation with the psychopathic rebel leader, Prince Johnson, as Devereux pleaded with him to release one of his Tappita pupils who had been commandeered to be a child soldier and had run to him in tears, begging for help.
-Devereux had a lucky escape, but the boy’s fate remains unknown.
+In 1990 civil war came to Liberia, with massacres, destruction and widespread famine.
+Schools were closed.
+Sean joined the United Nations relief work, displaying energy and courage in highly dangerous situations.
+On one occasion he came into a frightening confrontation with the psychopathic rebel leader, Prince Johnson, when he pleaded with him to release one of his Tappita pupils who had been commandeered to be a child soldier.
+The boy had run to Sean in tears, begging for help.
+Sean had a lucky escape, but the boy’s fate remains unknown.

-As well as working to alleviate basic physical needs, Sean catered also for recreation, including a vast event in the National Stadium, and for rehabilitation, collaborating with Salesians who were working for released child-soldiers.
-At Zwedru, in the most depressed part of the country, he fell victim of the military again, and his insistence on his rights earned him a beating and imprisonment.
+As well as working to alleviate basic physical needs of children in his care, Sean organized events for recreation, including a vast event in the National Stadium, as well as rehabilitation programs for released child-soldiers.
+However, at Zwedru, in the most depressed part of the country, he fell victim of the military again, his insistence on his rights earned him a beating and imprisonment.

-After this incident he was restricted to Monrovia, but he missed the involvement in front-line field work and soon volunteered for the even more challenging area of Somalia.
-There he joined UNICEF and became responsible for the huge relief operation of Kismayo.
-His work there has been highly praised, but he was also a brave and outspoken, which in the end was probably what cost him his life.
+After this incident Sean was restricted to Monrovia, but he missed the involvement in front-line field work and soon volunteered for the even more challenging area of Somalia where he joined UNICEF and became responsible for the huge relief operation of Kismayo.
+His work there has been highly praised, but he was also brave and outspoken, which in the end was probably what cost him his life.
 In a letter to his church community in Hampshire, UK, he wrote: “The gun dictates everything here . . .
 We pay through the nose at every stage to bring the donated relief items to the needy.”

-He could not walk the short distance from his house to his office without paying heavily armed bodyguards.
+Sean could not walk the short distance from his house to his office without first paying heavily armed bodyguards.
 “I get so frustrated and fed up”, he wrote, “when I have to deal with the authorities, the guards and the contractors.
 Their greed is sickening.”